-Our Christmas concert for 2018 will be on Sunday 23rd December at 6pm, at St Michael’s Church in Lewes.
-We once again welcome word-class violinist Julia Bishop and a baroque string quartet, with Nick Houghton both directing and playing his chamber organ.
-The programme will include Vivaldi Magnificat, Poulenc Quatre Motets pour le temps de Noel, Handel Organ Concerto Opus 4 no. 5, plus carols and Christmas anthems by Hadley, Howells, Mealor, Whitacre and traditional carols.
+In December 2018 we performed a Christmas concert at St Michael’s Church in Lewes.
+Accompanied by word-class violinist Julia Bishop and a baroque string quartet, with Nick Houghton both directing and playing his chamber organ, this was another sell-out success.
+The programme included Vivaldi Magnificat, Poulenc Quatre Motets pour le temps de Noel, Handel Organ Concerto Opus 4 no. 5, plus carols and Christmas anthems by Hadley, Howells, Mealor, Whitacre and traditional carols.

 In February 2018 we performed Benjamin Britten’s Rejoice in the Lamb, Gerald Finzi’s Lo the Full, Final Sacrifice and Aaron Copland’s In the Beginning, featuring Briony Lambert (Mezzo) and Iestyn Evans (Organ).

 The first of the two concerts was at All Saints Church, Eastbourne (our first appearance in Eastbourne) and the second was at Ringmer Parish Church the following day.
 It was a fantastic programme that we last presented in 2014 as ‘Choral Masterpieces of the 1940s’.
 The Copland in particular is a wonderfully challenging but rarely-heard work.

 Saturday 26th September 2015 – Faire is the Heaven, featuring motets Komm Jesu Komm and Lobet den Herrn by J S Bach, two motets by William Harris, three by Charles Villers Stanford and Herbert Howells’ Requiem.
 Nicholas Houghton directing, and playing both church organ and chamber organ.